October 25, 2022

-Infestations of the big, aggressive Norway rat or the lonely roof rat who likes to live near humans are common in North Texas.
+Rodent infestations are common in North Texas.
+Big, aggressive Norway rats and lonely roof rats like to live near humans.
 These critters scurry inside to escape the cold or steal your food when outdoor sources grow scarce.
+Unfortunately, these destructive and disease carrying vermin are not respectful.

 1. Scratching or Scurrying Sounds